DataDog/hiring-engineers/answers.md

 container and run it on the swarm.
 Below are screen shots of the APM dashboard.
 ![](https://preview.ibb.co/bBrB1T/Screen_Shot_2018_05_21_at_12_38_58_AM.png)
 ![](https://preview.ibb.co/i1XR1T/Screen_Shot_2018_05_21_at_12_43_41_AM.png)
-2. A service appears to be an independant web app, where a resource is a method run from an endpoint.
+2. A service appears to be an independent web app, where a resource is a method run from an endpoint.
 Resources also include 404's
 ```python
 from flask import Flask